I've written about tagging on Amazon a few times on this blog. Here's a link to my original post

 and Quick Cash Writing

-.
-It's provided as an instant download in the universal PDF format, and is therefore suitable for all computing platforms: Microsoft Windows, Macintosh and Linux.
+courses (and will soon catch up with me as WCCL's most prolific author of writing courses!).
+It is provided as an instant download in the universal PDF format.
+It is therefore suitable for all computing platforms, Microsoft Windows, Macintosh and Linux.
+Book Proposal Secrets

 Like all WCCL